-Primary responsibility for administration of medications rests on the parent.
-However, some conditions can be controlled /corrected only at intervals, which maybe within school operating hours.
-In those instances, a child's physicians may determine that administrating medicine during school hours is necessary.
-The district endorses the following procedure in accordance with Policy 7:270.
+When a child requires medication the primary responsibility for administration of such medications rests on the parents.
+The district recognizes that some conditions can be controlled or corrected only when medicated at intervals, which may include school hours.
+In those instances, when the doctor determines that administration during school hours is necessary for optimum benefits, the school district endorses the following procedure.

-Medications are both over the counter and prescription drugs.
-The physician and parent will complete their respective sections of the Medication Authorization Form for each medication.
-Medications will not be administered at school until forms are completed, signed and filed with the registered school nurse.

-Medications must be brought in by the parent/guardian in the original container or prescription bottle.
-Prescription bottle must be labeled by pharmacist with student's name and dosage.

-Medications will be stored in a locked designated area.

-Students are not permitted to carry any medications on their person in school: exceptions include prescriptions for inhalers orepi-pens.

-Galloway/Pioneer Path: Medication will be administered by the school's registered nurse, or their designee.
-Three Rivers School/Jr. High: student may self-administer under the supervision of the school's registered nurse, or their designee.

-At the beginning of each school year, and/or when medication dosages change, the parent/guardian must provide a new Medication Authorization Form.

-The registered school nurse may contact the physician, pharmacist, or other medical provider, for information relevant to administration of medication.
+- 1. Medications include both over the counter and prescription drugs. - 2.
+The physician will complete the ORDER FOR MEDICATION for each medication administered at school and the parent will completed the CONSENT FOR ADMINISTRATION. - 3.
+The parent will complete the MEDICATION AUTHORIZATION FORM for each medication administered at school. - 4.
+Medications should be brought in by the parent/guardian in the original container or prescription bottle appropriately labeled by the pharmacist or manufacturer and with the students name affixed to the container, the time of administration and the reason that the student is receiving this medication. - 5.
+Medications should be stored in a locked area of the school. - 6.
+This procedure applies to administering medication for students participating in field trips. - 7.
+The students are not permitted to carry any medications on their person while they are at school, unless permission is granted in writing by the physician for such things as inhalers or epi pens. - 8.
+Medications will not be administered at school until a properly completed administration form is on file at the school. - 9.
+At Galloway and Pioneer Path: Medication will be administered by the school's registered nurse, principal or designee.
+At Three Rivers School and the Jr. High: the student may self-administer under the supervision of the school's registered nurse, principal or designee. - 10.
+The student's parent or guardian along with the physician must renew written orders for continuing medication.
+At the beginning of each school year, whenever the medication or dosage changes, or when asked to do so by the school nurse. - 11.
+The initial dose of the medication must be given at home. - 12.
+The nurse may contact the physician, pharmacist, or other medical provider, for information relevant to administration of medication in school.
 (II.
-Nursing Act, 1997).

-The nurse will maintain an individual written record of any medication dispensed at school in the students temporary health file.
-Record will list the time, date, dosage, route and signature of the individual administering the medication.

-The parent/guardian may come to school and medicate their own child when needed.
-The nurse, upon request of the physician or parent, will provide feedback relative to any observed reactions to medications.

-Parents are to pick up any unused portion of the medication when the medications are changed or at the end of the treatment regime.
+Nursing Act, 1997). - 13.
+The school will maintain an individual written record of any medication dispensed at school in the students temporary health file.
+Such record will list the time, date, dosage, route and signature of the individual administering the medication or supervising the administration of the medication. - 14.
+The parents may at any time come to school and medicate their own child. - 15.
+The school, upon request of the physician or parent, will provide written feedback relative to any observed actions and the effects to the medication. - 16.
+The parent will pick up any unused portion of the medication when the medications are changed and at the end of the treatment regime.
 If medications are not picked up by the parent at the end of the school year, they will be disposed of in an appropriate manner.

-When signing the Consent for Medication in School form, the parent/guardian acknowledge and agrees to waive any claim and hold harmless Channahon School District, its employees and its agents any claims of damages resulting from medications administered by personnel or self-administered.
-The parent/guardian accepts full responsibility for the medication administration.
+By signing the medication form the parent acknowledges and agrees that when the medication is administered or attempted to be administered, he waives any claims and agrees to defend and hold harmless Channahon School District, its employees and agents any claims of damages resulting from the administration or student administration of medication.
+The parent /guardian accept full responsibility for the medication administration.
+(School Board Policy 7:270)

-Parent/Guardian School Problem Resolution
+Parent/Guardian School Problem Resolution Policy